 Empanadas, particularly Argentinian styles, often include:

-- Hand-pulled or seasoned meat
+- Hand-pulled or seasoned meat (we use grass-fed beef brisket in the Carnivore)

 - Onion and vegetables with visible texture